New-Edge-Engineering/yet-another-javascript-seed/README.md

-# Yet Another Angular Seed
+# Yet Another Javascript Seed

-A project kickstarter for [AngularJS](angularjs) web applications inspired by:
+A project kickstarter for [JavaScript](javascript) web applications inspired by:

 * [ng-boilerplate][ngbp] created by @joshdmiller
 * [Better Grunt files (for organised developers)][eddify] by Andrew Eddie